barneyb/jpixelclient/README.md

 # jpixelclient

 Java bindings for http://github.com/frankamp/go-pixel-server in multiple layers.

+> ***NB:*** `go-pixel-server` no longer compiles, as its dependencies have moved
+> to far forward.
+So this library's pretty useless unless you happen to have old
+> binaries stashed away.
+Whee!

 You'll need Maven and a JDK to build, a JRE to run.
 Of course.
 I've used Maven 3.3 and 3.6 along with JDK 1.8 and 11.
 Others will probably work.
 To start: